abbas-taher/decision-tree-algorithm-example/README.md

 This test runs along the right most branch of the tree and terminates at the yes node at the bottom.
 Overall using a decision-tree is simple, you take any data record and start traversing the tree based on the values of the feature columns.
 For example, the two features of the 7th data records:

     [0, 0, 'maybe']   # 7th data records
-    non-surfacing = 0 ; flippers =0
+    non-surfacing = 0 ; flippers = 0
     isFish = maybe

 is traversed using the left most branch of the tree because both of its columns are False (0).
-In this case the terminating node is maybe
+In this case, the branch terminates at the *maybe* node.

 ## Creating Decsion Tree: How machine learning algorithm works
-following manner:
- - Each input data is first spit into its feature columns and since the root node in the tree tests the non-surfacing

-- If a URL (page) is referenced the most by other URLs then its rank increases, because being referenced means that it is important which is the case of URL_1.
-- If an important URL like URL_1 references other URLs like URL_4 this will increase the destination’s ranking

-Given the above it becomes obvious why URL_4's ranking is higher than the other two URL_2 & URL_3.
-If we look at the various arrows in the above diagram we can also see that URL_2 is referenced the least and that is why it gets the lowest ranking.
+The **createTree** algorithm builds a decision tree recursively.
+The algorithm is composed of 3 main components:

+ - Entropy test to compare information gain in data patterns
+ - Dataset spliting performed according to the entropy test
+ - dict data structure representing the tree

+At each recursive call of the createTree function, the algorithm searches for patterns in data by looking at each given feature.
+It peforms an entropy test to discriminate between each pattern in order to choose the best feature that can be used to split the dataset into sub-dataset.
+The algorithm then calls it self and passes the new sub-dataset to do the pattern search and spliting again.

+The tree building terminates when there are no more features to split in the sub-dataset or when all the prediction labels are the same.

 The rest of the article will take a deeper look at the Python code that implements the algorithm.
-The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as Entropy formula.
-The code is made of 3 main parts as shown in the diagram below.
-The 1st part reads the data file then each URL is given a seed value in rank0.
-The third part of the code contains the main loop which calculates the contributions by joining the links and ranks data at each iteration and then recalculates the ranks based on that contribution.
+The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as understanding the **Entropy** formula.

 ## Part 1: Calculating Entropy
 The code for the calculating entropy in the program is as follows: